 TERM environment variable to something that SVR3.2 recognizes.
 It’s generally safe to set this to vt100.

 You can put this into your

-set it automatically each time you log in.
+.profile file to set it automatically each time you log in.

 Don’t forget to shut down cleanly.
 Type:

 If you’re feeling particularly adventurous, you can create a new blank hard drive image and low-level format it using the IDTOOLS floppy, then proceed to install SVR3.2 from scratch.